-Catfishing in lake is somewhat different ballgame then in a river.
+Catfishing in a lake is somewhat different ballgame than in a river.

-Another area to look for in a lake would be an eddy.What an eddy is is water moving in the opposite direction of main current.
+Another area to look for in a lake would be an eddy.What an eddy is, is water moving in the opposite direction of the primary current?These

-These are great for finding catfish.It gives the catfish a place to rest and not fight the current.It makes a great place for them to ambush there prey.
+are great for finding catfish.It gives the catfish a place to rest and not fight the current.It makes a great place for them to ambush their prey.

 Slip Sinker rig for catfish

-The slip sinker rig is a all time favorite among catfish anglers today.
+The slip sinker rig is an all time favorite among catfish anglers today.

-The slip sinker rig will allow the catfish to take the bait and feel no resistance from the sinker since it slips on the line.
+The slip sinker rig will allow the catfish to take the bait and feel no resistance from the weight since it moves on the line.